wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/489-draft-minute-hunt-for-prime-minister.md

 >
 > (6) To enquire about the development of Australian policies on natural resources (including producer co-operation) and on overseas investment in Australia, with a view to identifying possible fields for co-operation, especially in energy and notably in uranium procurement and uranium enrichment technology.
 >
-> (7) To discuss the development of d�tente and related issues, and the extent to which the Russians are serious, in the particular context of Mr Whitlam’s visit to Moscow in January and the Prime Minister’s own proposed later visit there.
+> (7) To discuss the development of détente and related issues, and the extent to which the Russians are serious, in the particular context of Mr Whitlam’s visit to Moscow in January and the Prime Minister’s own proposed later visit there.
 >
 > (8) To explain our thinking on future defence policy.
 >